LouisDumont/BDM_project/README.md

 # BDM_project
 Global repository for the BDM project

-Divided into two main folders: BDM_app for the code and BDM_world for the creative content
+Divided into two main folders: BDM_app for the code and BDM_world for the creative content.

+The BDM_website foulder contains the sources for the (ugly as hell) website.

 Commit syntax: